xapple/forest_puller/NOTES.md

 # TODO

-* We do not know if they measure the density over or under bark.

 * Possibly plot the proportion of genera in CBM also and compare side by side.

 * Make a total of all EU countries (for soef only 2015, for ipcc only net curve, pour faostat start in 2000)